ricaun/DuinoCoinI2C/README.md

 ## Max Client/Slave

-The code supports 10 clients and can be change on the define:
+The code supports 10 clients and can be changed on the define:

 ```
 #define CLIENTS 10